silvo38/ningen/README.md

 ## Developer notes

-Run `deno test` to run the unit tests.
+Run `just test` to run the unit tests.

-Run `./test.sh` to run the unit tests, and test the example folders.
+Run `just examples` to test the example folders.

+Run `just presubmit` to test everything.

 See [RELEASING.md] for instructions on deploying a new release.